13 Types of Owls in North Carolina

 The Flammulated Owl is a small species of owl native to the Appalachian Mountains in North Carolina.
 It is about seven inches long, with gray or rusty brown plumage and white spots on the wings.
 The Flammulated Owl prefers coniferous forests, meadows, and rocky slopes for nesting.
 Its diet consists mainly of small mammals such as voles, mice, shrews, and other insects.

-The Flammulated Owl is active at night and roosts during the day in dense vegetation or tree cavities.
-They are listed as “vulnerable” by the IUCN Red List of Threatened Species due to their limited range and potential habitat destruction.
-The best way to observe the Flammulated Owl is to take a nighttime drive in the mountains of North Carolina.
+The Flamingo Owl is active at night and roosts during the day in dense vegetation or tree cavities.
+Due to its limited range and potential habitat destruction, the IUCN Red List of Threatened Species lists it as “vulnerable.”
+The best way to observe it is to take a nighttime drive in the mountains of North Carolina.

 Listen for the distinctive “hoot” of the Flammulated Owl, or look for its bright yellow eyes reflecting light from headlights.
 Although it is a rare bird, it is possible to observe this elusive species if you are patient and observant.
 This is second on this list of the different types of owls in North Carolina.